Imoestoe/Imoestoe/README.md

 My name is mart, I am 16 years old and I study software development in Zwolle.

+<bold> Update [016/03/2022]: </bold>
+I just started my own smart-home application.
+I have chosen to use a new language for me: Python.

 <bold> Update [05/03/2022]: </bold>
 Just started using wakatime!